 Instructions for Participation in the Academic Year Parish-based CPE program:

 - Apply directly to the Duke parish-based CPE program.
 To submit your application, follow the mailing instructions at the bottom of the application.
-Once you have applied to Duke CPE you will then need to apply for parish-based CPE through the Field Ed office and schedule an interview.
-Once you have interviewed with the Field Ed office, you will then be contacted by Duke CPE for a second interview.
+Once you have applied to Duke CPE you will then need to fill out the application for parish-based CPE (.doc file) through the Field Education office and schedule an interview.

-- If you are accepted to the parish-based CPE program, you will need to complete the "Confirmation of Acceptance to CPE" form found on the Field Ed website. ou will also need to make plans to attend an orientation at Duke Hospital mid-to-late August.You will begin CPE in your parish setting the Sunday following the orientation.
+- If you are accepted to the parish-based CPE program, you will need to make plans to attend an orientation at Duke Hospital mid-to-late August.You will begin CPE in your parish setting the Sunday following the orientation.

-- At the end of the CPE unit, you will need to complete two separate final evaluations.
+- At the end of the CPE unit, you will need to complete two separate final evaluations (.doc file).
 The first one will be completed with the CPE supervisor.The second final evaluation will be for the Field Ed office.